PrefectHQ/prefect/docs/tutorial/deployments.md

 prefect worker start --pool my-process-pool
 ```
 </div>
-You should see the worker start - it's now polling the Prefect API to find any scheduled flow runs it should pick up and then submit for execution.
+You should see the worker start - it's now polling the Prefect API to request any scheduled flow runs it should pick up and then submit for execution.
 You’ll see your new worker listed in the UI under the worker tab of the Work Pool page with a recent last polled date.
 You should also be able to see a `Healthy` status indicator in the default work queue under the work queue tab.

 You would need to keep this terminal session active in order for the worker continue to pick up jobs.
 Since you are running this worker locally, the worker will terminate if you close the terminal.
 Therefore, in a production setting this worker should be running as a daemonized or managed process.
 See next steps for more information on this.